 2019 Ford F-150 Towing Capacity and Specs

 When it comes time for you to choose your next pickup truck, don’t settle for anything less than the best!
 The 2019 Ford F-150 towing capacity maxes out at 13,200 pounds, and that means it offers best-in-class towing.
 With this much power, there won’t be anything in the Normal area that can hold you back, and this pickup’s payload ratings and towing features are no less impressive.
-Learn more about the Ford F-150 towing capacity before you get behind the wheel at Sam Leman Ford.
+Learn more about the Ford F-150 towing capacity before you get behind the wheel at Sam Leman Ford, and feel free to look ahead to the 2020 Ford F-150 towing capacity, too!

 2019 Ford F-150 Towing Capacity